thecoder-001/MineColab/README.md

 ## :zap:  So, how does it actually work?
 As Google Colab is a VM running Ubuntu server as base OS, it can be easily used as a Minecraft server.
 Here are the steps which the notebook performs to setup the server:
 1. Update the system's apt cache.
-2. Install Openjdk-15 (Java) through apt-get.
+2. Install Openjdk-16 (Java) through apt-get.
 3. Mount Google Drive to access the minecraft folder (Drive is used here to provide persistent storage).
-4. Setup Argo Tunnel (Opening a tunnel at port 25565).
+4. Setup Argo/ngrok Tunnel (Opening a tunnel at port 25565) depending on the `tunnel_service` variable.
-5. Change directory to the minecraft-server folder on google drive (I have here used "Minecraft-server" as the server folder in the root directory of my Google Drive.)
+5. Change directory to the minecraft-server folder on google drive ("Minecraft-server" is the default, located in the root directory of my Google Drive.)
 6. List/Print the file list on the screen to indicate succesful directory change.
 7. Startup the Minecraft server (with optimized JVM parameters from [Aikar's guide)](https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft/)